SamuelChandler/Fall2024/ComputerNetworkSec/LectureNotes11.md

 - Key Management and Key Distribution
 - Secret Key must be exshanged before communication, or needs the use of a key dist center
+  - Costly to scale
+  - creates a single point of failure
 - A host needs a unique key for every host to communicate with -> host nees to hold N-1 Keys
   - Not feesable with the size of the internet